Species: Channa micropeltes.

 Because Thailand is one of the locations, in the world where you will have the opportunity to catch, a variety of different Snakehead fish species.
-Most catches of Snakehead in Thailand are the Striped Snakehead, Great Snakehead and the Giant Snakehead all three species are a natural part of the fish population of Cheow Lan Lake in Khao Sok National Park, where we fish.
-The natural habitats for Snakehead fish are swamps, weedy channels and lakes with densely growing vegetation; it likes to stay behind snags from where it can ambush its prey.
+The most often caught Snakehead in Thailand are the Striped Snakehead, Great Snakehead and the Giant Snakehead.
+It likes to stay behind snags from where it can ambush its prey.
 It can live in heavily vegetated waters where oxygen is scarce.
 Since they breathe oxygen from the air by using, their labyrinth organ.

 They take surface lures, diving lures, popper flies and large streamers.
 Giant Snakehead take the lure hard and will dive to the nearest snag or cover with constant head shaking.
 Snakehead fishing in water with weedy and growing vegetation, with top water lures; can produce some spectacular visual surface strikes and is adrenaline fishing at its best!
 When fishing in deeper water with diving lures, you spot the Snakehead as it is coming up to the surface to breathe and then slowly dive down cast; as soon as possible the lure to the fish.

 They are very territorial and when Giant Snakehead are taking care of their fry the first months they will attack everything that comes to close.
 If you spot a school of small fry coming to the surface for air, casting the lure close to the school of the fry is a good fishing technique that can be very productive, and give some of the biggest Snakehead.